kyren/gc-arena/README.md

 ## License ##

-`luster` is licensed under either of:
+All code in this repository is licensed under either of:

 * MIT license [LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT
 * Creative Commons CC0 1.0 Universal Public Domain Dedication